-Biglerville falls in boys' soccer district title
+Biglerville falls in district title game

 By the time Orion Mathias lined up a kick on a restart early in the second half, Tulpehocken had already established the fact it had a polished team.